Top 10 Bug Tracking Tools for Web Development Teams in 2026

 • Limited advanced reporting and analytics

-• Not ideal for large, enterprise-scale projects
+• Not suited for complex or enterprise-scale projects

 Pricing